-As of Q1 2020, the UK actually has its greenest energy fuel mix ever, with over 52% of our energy coming from renewable sources like wind, solar, hydropower and biomass.
+As of Q1 2020, the UK actually has its greenest energy fuel mix ever, with over 52% of our energy coming from green sources like wind, solar, hydropower and biomass.
 As nations strive to make their energy fuel mixes greener, there’s huge potential for an environmental revolution.
 And as we steer towards a more renewable future, we can likely look forward to cheaper energy because the energy generated is no longer dependent on finite resources like fossil fuels.

 WFH: What it means for your finances

 As we can see, when working from home it’s likely that your domestic energy use will increase, even as the amount you spend on petrol and other automotive expenses like wear on tyres, oil use etc. declines.
 But an increase in energy usage doesn’t necessarily mean an increase on your energy bills.